Prakul-Agrawal/Clash-of-Clans/README.md

     - Dragon : 3
 - You have to choose the type of troop movement at start of the game.
 - You have to choose the hero after each level.

+## Things to keep in mind:

+- Stealth Archers are invisible for 10 seconds.
+Otherwise they behave and look exactly like Archers (only while invisible, they have an _i_ symbol).
+- Healers can fly over all buildings.
+- Healers target the closest damaged troop first (which can change dynamically).
+However, if there are no damaged troops, then they target the closest troop.
+- Manhattan or Euclidean distance are followed based on the way it was implemented for all other troops in the codebase, for uniformity.
+- Current limit for number of Stealth Archers and Healers is 5 each.
+- Implemented Bonus Building Levels as well.
+- All buildings (except Huts and Townhall) are set to `building_level = 2 * game_level - 1`.
+- Walls remain the same colour throughout, and disappear after they are destroyed.